dpeters911/JointsWP/README.md

 - Bower and Gulp Support
 - And much, much more!

-### What tools do I need to use JointsWP?
+### What tools do I need to use to edit this?
-You can use whatever you want – seriously.
-While the Sass version comes with Bower and Gulp support out of the box, you aren’t required to use those by any means.
-You can use CodeKit, Grunt, Compass or nothing at all.
-It’s completely up to you how you decide to build you theme – JointsWP won’t get in the way of your workflow.
+A text editor like notepad, Sublime, etc.

+### Where can I learn more about JointsWP?
+Find out more here: www.jointswp.com
+Demo: www.jointswp.com/demo

 ### Getting Started With Gulp
 - Install [node.js](https://nodejs.org).